OMNIALowCode/omniadocs/docs/pages/omnia3/Management/omnia3_management_features.md

 ## 1. Introduction

-The platform's feature management allows to enabled and disabled some platform's features.
+The platform's feature management allows enabling and disabling some of the platform's features.

-After changing the state of a feature, a **platform restart is required for the operation take effect**.
+After changing a feature state a **platform restart is required for the operation to take effect**.

 ## 2. Supported Features

-The following features are currently supported:
+The following features are currently available:

 * **UserPasswordAuthentication**: Authentication using username and password.
     * When disabled, it will be not possible to login with a username and password.
 If there isn't any Authentication Provider configured, it will not be possible to authenticate in the platform;